The Kliq: The nWo and D-Generation X

 When Hall and Nash went to WCW, they formed the tag team The Outsiders, as well as the New World Order (nWo) stable alongside Hulk Hogan.
 Rather than see the breaking of kayfabe as a crisis moment for professional wrestling, WCW decided to exploit it by introducing their own meta-storyline that incorporated fans' growing awareness of the backstage politics of pro-wrestling: Upon Nash and Hall's arrival, they were implied to still be working for the WWF, staging an "invasion" of WCW.

 When Waltman later jumped to WCW, he also joined the nWo as Syxx, often working closely with the Outsiders and forming the trio known as the Wolfpac.
 Many fans criticized Kevin Nash for his booking tenure in WCW since it displayed the same self-promoting behavior associated with The Kliq on an even larger scale.
 Fans often pointed to Nash booking himself to win the WCW World Heavyweight Championship from the then-undefeated Goldberg and the subsequent match with Hogan as the most grievous of his "offenses".
 Nash, however, claims that he did not have booking power at the time of the incident.
 Nash's innocence claim is disputed in several shoot interviews by various WCW wrestlers from the time who claimed that he, Hogan and several others often refused to put other wrestlers over in order to keep themselves as the main stars.

 Meanwhile, Michaels and Levesque began to persuade WWF management to let them pair up on screen, but management was hesitant and wanted to keep them separated on-screen.
-They eventually aligned together in the faction D-Generation X (D-X), with Levesque's "Hunter Hearst Helmsley" fictional persona gradually transformed and re-dubbed Triple H or HHH, and alongside Levesque's then-girlfriend and on-screen female "bodyguard" Chyna.
+They eventually aligned together in the faction D-Generation X (DX), with Levesque's "Hunter Hearst Helmsley" fictional persona gradually transformed and re-dubbed Triple H or HHH, and alongside Levesque's then-girlfriend and on-screen female "bodyguard" Chyna.
 Rick Rude also temporarily joined the group (as a sort of on-screen bodyguard for Michaels), though his membership ended when he signed with WCW after his WWF contract expired in early November 1997.

-D-X eventually became as influential to the Monday Night Wars as the nWo.
-D-X's antics also went on to help spark The Attitude Era in the WWF.
-After Sean Waltman was fired from WCW, he was hired by WWF and joined D-X, replacing the injured Michaels.
+DX eventually became as influential to the Monday Night War as the nWo.
+DX's antics also went on to help spark The Attitude Era in the WWF.
+After Sean Waltman was fired from WCW, he was hired by WWF and joined DX, replacing the injured Michaels.
 The nWo's hand sign, often referred to as the "Wolf Head", was originally used by the Kliq members in the WWF.
-Hall and Nash brought the hand sign with them and it became widely used by the nWo members and fans worldwide.
+Waltman introduced it to them after touring Europe and seeing it being thrown up in a bar.
+Hall and Nash brought the hand sign with them to WCW and it became widely used by the nWo members and fans worldwide.
+Though Waltman was told it was the Turkish mafia sign (Kliq members refer to it as the "Turkish Wolf"), it is actually associated with the neo-fascist movement Grey Wolves.